-See below for details on how the IT hardware contract can be used to reduce transport emissions and waste.
+See below for details on how the IT hardware contract can be used to reduce freight emissions and waste.

-If agencies are fitting out an office with monitors and desk-mounted monitor arms, the IT hardware suppliers can facilitate the supply of monitors without desk stands (“head only”), to reduce waste.
-Doing so reduces the cost of the monitor(s) and saves on transport emissions as there is less weight to transport.
+If agencies are fitting out an office with monitors and desk-mounted monitor arms, the IT hardware suppliers can facilitate the supply of monitors without desk stands (“head only”) to reduce waste.
+Doing so reduces the cost of the monitor(s) and saves on freight emissions as there is less weight to transport.

 Manufacturers also offer options for bulk packaging when ordering items in quantity.
 This option of bulk packaging can significantly reduce the amount of packaging required to ship goods, therefore reducing waste.

-One way of reducing emissions from the transport of goods is to have them shipped to New Zealand via sea freight rather than via air freight.
-Not only does sea freight save on transport emissions, it is also cheaper.
-It does require some additional forward planning, as sea freight can take one to two weeks longer than air freight, and there may be a minimum order quantity.
+One way of reducing emissions and costs is to have goods shipped to New Zealand using sea freight rather than air freight.
+This option requires forward planning, as it can take four to six weeks longer than air freight, and there may be a minimum order quantity.
 Talk to your supplier about your requirements.